MrYsLab/telemetrix-rpi-pico/docs/spi.md

     :param select: 0=select, 1=deselect

 ```
-This method is used to state of the selected chip select pin.
-The chip select pin must be
+This method is used to set the state of the selected chip select pin.
+The chip select pin
+must be
 one of the pins specified when calling set_pin_mode_spi.